- Resource planning for project managers

 - The total demand refers to the total number of hours needed in the period

 - The total allocated refers to the total number of hours allocated in the period

 - The total gap is the difference between total demand and total allocated in the period

 The percentage above each period interval column shows the amount of demand already allocated to resources in that interval.
 Within the column, demand, allocated hours and gap for each project, task and professional category are shown.

 When loading the resource management screen, most of the information is collapsed: the demand section shows all projects and services with demand in that period.

-Note: The preceding icons C, K and S indicate a Classical Project, a Kanban Project or a Service.
+Note: The preceding icons C, K and S indicate a Waterfall Project, an Agile Project or a Service.